Get your free personal and business credit scores to find out.

 What’s a 0% intro APR period?
 Think of it as a zero-interest loan.
 This grace period lets you roll over your credit card debt from month to month, with no added interest, for a set amount of time after you sign up for the card.
-That introductory period generally ranges from 9 to 12 months, with a few exceptions.
+That introductory period generally ranges from nine to 12 months, with a few exceptions.

 The American Express Blue Business Card Plus, for instance, offers a 15-month introductory period.
 After your 15 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
-This rate will also vary with the market, so check the your terms and conditions for the latest APR information.
+This rate will also vary with the market, so check the issuer’s terms and conditions for the latest APR information.

 This type of card is a great option for business owners hoping to build their business’s credit score.
 If you don’t need to worry about paying an additional interest within your first few months with the card, then you’ll likely be using that card often and responsibly.
-And, most importantly, you’ll be paying your credit card bills on time (right!?)—all surefire methods to help you build your credit score.
+And, most importantly, you’ll be paying your credit card bills on time (right?!)—all surefire methods to help you build your credit score.